Tree Streets Neighborhood Project

 Planning and Design: Neighborhood advocates are identified for participation on the Steering Committee.
 The Steering Committee develops guidelines to ensure the process is inclusive and meets neighborhood needs.
 How and where to collect input from residents is determined, and informational materials are developed and distributed within the neighborhood.

-Idea Collection: Ideas for improvements are gathered through paper/electronic platforms and/or at one or more public idea gathering events.
+Idea Collection: Ideas for improvements are gathered in person at public idea gathering events and also through paper/electronic platforms.
 The Steering Committee categorizes eligible and feasible ideas by topic area and advances them for further development.

 Proposal Development: Project champions are identified and they vet ideas with City staff who would be responsible for implementing the projects.
 With the assistance of City staff, viable ideas get developed into project proposals with cost estimates.